 4. Registrar Information

-- Registrar URL: The official website of the registrar.
+- Registrar URL: The registrar's website.

 5. Domain Status